-The opioid epidemic is the deadliest drug crisis in American history and it is currently the leading cause of Americans under the age of 50.
+The opioid epidemic is the deadliest drug crisis in American history and it is currently the leading cause of death for Americans under the age of 50.
 The question our team faced was how to tackle such a pervasive and sensitive problem.
 Our team, after some initial secondary and primary research, decided to intervene by framing our approach via the problem statement listed below:

 Challenge statement: How might we intervene in the prescription drug cycle to mitigate abuse and addiction?